ccatanaoan/HomeTempHumidityMonitor/README.md

 # Cloyd Smart Home Monitor System
 I wrote and developed these ESP8266 programs and Android mobile application client for our home automation.
-The mobile application can remotely control and monitor the live stream camera and sensors via cloud MQTT anywhere in the world.
+The mobile application can remotely control and monitor the sensors via cloud MQTT anywhere in the world.

-I used one ESP8266 microcontroller for the Arduino camera video streaming as it is process-intensive.
-And another one to power and read the DHT22 and MQ-7 sensors.
+I used one two pairs of ESP8266 microcontroller to power, control, and read the DHT22 and the MQ-7 sensors.
 The Android app and the two microcontrollers subscribe to their own topics and publish payloads (MQTT) to communicate and sync up with each other.

 This project has started as a simple home weather station but turned in to a full-blown smart home monitoring system. :+1: